The reasons for optimising are at the end.

 Logos and other vector graphics - ie. images with hard-edged graphical elements - should be in png format.

-In addition, these logo and graphic images should be at twice their intended size in pixels (4x by area) to account for retina screens.
+In addition, logo and graphic vector-based images should be at twice their intended size in pixels (4x by area) to account for retina screens.

-If you want text over a photo it's best to lay it out on the website by using a jpg pic as the background image to a row or column, then type the text into a module.
+If you want a photo with overlaid text it's best to lay it out on the website by using a jpg pic as the background image to a row or column, then type the text into a module.

 It's best not to do your text as part of the image, but if you really have to, then png is the format to use for combined photos and text.